hashicorp/consul/test/load/README.md

 # Getting Started

-1) Download all necessary tools listed (Terraform, Packer, Datadog) and set up an AWS account
+1) Download all necessary tools listed (Terraform, Packer) 1.5) Set up an [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) and a [Datadog account](https://docs.datadoghq.com/getting_started/) - downloading the Datadog client is not necessary.
 2) Configure your AWS credentials using one of the [options supported by the AWS SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` environment variables.